vanishedbydefa/auto-censor/README.md

 # Auto Censor
 Auto Censor is a simple solution to censor your porn collection.
 Auto Censor spins up a webserver and provides you with a simple interface for the censor configuration.
 You can than start the censor process, see it's progress and also stop it.
-Because Auto Censor isn't just some kinky fun software, there are no backups of your media.
-Auto Censor will overwrite your images based on your configurations.
+⚠️⚠️⚠️Because Auto Censor isn't just some kinky fun software, there are no backups of your media.
+Auto Censor will overwrite your images based on your configurations. ⚠️⚠️⚠️

 <img src="images/gui.PNG"/>